Decorating Tall Walls: 8 Smart Ways to Style High Ceilings

 6. Display Pieces

-If you don’t find artwork you like, consider mounting an oversized display item, such as a clock, old shutters, or even a hanging rug!
+If you can’t find artwork you love, consider mounting an oversized display piece instead.
+Items like a large clock, old shutters, or even a hanging rug can fill the space beautifully and add a lot of character!

 Entryway foyer with cowhide rug and huge clock hanging above console table that holds two orchids